 After the 2014 and 2018 Olympic Games people started doing Google searches to find out what figure skating was all about.
 The searches did not include the juniors but because their programs are always on the ISU YouTube channel many of those people started watching and following them.

-Why do you think the Junior Grand Prix Series become so important to the overall progression of figure skating?
+Why do you think the Junior Grand Prix Series is so important to the overall progression of figure skating?

 The ISU invests a huge amount of money in the juniors because it knows that without that investment it will not have the quality in the senior ranks.
 I think that theory has been proven over the years since they started the junior coverage because the seniors keep getting stronger and more interesting.